songcy08/songcy08.github.io/publications/publications.md

 ## Book Chapters
 1. Lili Chen, **Changyue Song**, and Xi Zhang (2016), “Statistical Modeling of Electrocardiography Signal for Subject Monitoring and Diagnosis,” Healthcare Analytics: From Data to Knowledge to Healthcare Improvement, John Wiley & Sons.

-*Code for reference only and could contain mistakes and errors*